 Everyone has heard how well foreign students, including those from Singapore, do in math compared to U.S. students.
 But few people understand why this is so.
-You will have a better idea of why they excel if you check out the Primary Mathematics program for the elementary grades.
-Primary Mathematics was first published (in English) for students in Singapore, so it was also called Singapore Math when it was first brought to the U.S. in 1998.
+You will have a better idea of why students in Singapore excel if you check out the Primary Mathematics program for the elementary grades.
+Primary Mathematics was first published (in English) for students in Singapore, so it was also called Singapore Math® when it was first brought to the U.S. in 1998.
 Homeschoolers are much more likely to refer to it as Singapore Math rather than as Primary Mathematics.

 Primary Mathematics has taken the homeschool market by storm, and with good reason.
 This program teaches children to think mathematically rather than just having them memorize the mechanics of problem solving.
-Primary Mathematics lays a solid foundation for conceptual understanding using a three-step process, taking children from concrete, to pictorial, then abstract approaches to learning.
-Concepts are addressed from a number of directions that challenge students to think and understand.
+Primary Mathematics lays a solid foundation for conceptual understanding through a three-step process that uses concrete, pictorial, and abstract approaches to learning.
+Teaching concepts from a number of directions challenges students to think about how the math processes work..

-Primary Mathematics is more advanced than just about every other math program used in the U.S. There are three different versions: the U.S. Edition that was adapted directly from the version used in Singapore but substitutes U.S. measurements, spellings and conventions; the Standards Edition that aligns with the math standards for California, changing the order of presentation for some topics and adding units on topics such as probability, graphing, data analysis, and negative numbers; and the Common Core Edition, which slightly reorganizes topics to cover those required by the Common Core State Standards (CC).
+Primary Mathematics is more advanced than just about every other math program used in the U.S. Until 2022, there were three different versions: the U.S. Edition that was adapted directly from the version used in Singapore but substitutes U.S. measurements, spellings and conventions; the Standards Edition that aligns with the math standards for California, changing the order of presentation for some topics and adding units on topics such as probability, graphing, data analysis, and negative numbers; and the Common Core Edition, which slightly reorganizes topics to cover those required by the Common Core State Standards (CC).
 None of these are “dumbed down” to align with standards.
+Yet another version was added in 2022, Primary Mathematics, 2022 editions.
+They differ enough from previous editions to have their own review.

 The question that arises is which of these editions to choose.
 The scope and sequence remains challenging for all three versions.
-A comparison chart at www.singaporemath.com/v/PMSS_comparison.pdf shows where each of the CC standards is taught in each edition.
-On that chart, you can see that Primary Mathematics continues to teach some standards at earlier grade levels than is required by the CC.
+The Singapore Math website has comparison charts that show the scope and sequences of all of the courses side by side.
+Primary Mathematics teaches some topics at earlier grade levels than is required by the Common Core.
 Common Core Editions add a few very specific topics, and they review many topics at different levels to satisfy the Common Core.
 Consequently, those editions have more pages than others.

 Standards and Common Core Edition textbooks as well as textbooks 1A through 2B in U.S. Editions are printed in full color while the rest of the U.S. editions are printed in two colors.
 (All workbooks are printed in black and white.)
-Color might be important for some learners, but the cost is significantly higher for Standard and Common Core Editions with text and workbook prices ranging from about $14 to $20 each compared to about $12 each for workbooks or texts in the U.S. Edition.
+Color might be important for some learners, but the cost is significantly higher for Standard and Common Core Editions.

 All editions have periodic reviews.
 While U.S. and Standards Editions have cumulative reviews, the Common Core Editions do not.
 In the textbooks, concepts are taught thoroughly and sequentially within units rather than in a spiral fashion.
-The cumulative reviews are the primary means of reviewing previously-taught concepts since they are not addressed again in future units.
+The cumulative reviews are the primary means of reviewing previously taught concepts since they are not addressed again in future units.
 With the Common Core Editions, the publisher wanted to allow teachers to skip units if they so desire, but to do that the publisher had to limit review to only what has been taught in each unit.
 Parents can create their own cumulative review by having students complete selected problems from each review, then revisiting problems from previous units at a later date.
 The supplemental Extra Practice books might also be used to create your own cumulative review.
+(See more about the Extra Practice books below.)

-Placement tests are available at their website.
+Placement tests are available on the Singapore Math website.
 If your child is not starting at the beginning of the program, it is vital that you use the placement test to determine the appropriate level.
 Important note: It is not unusual for a child to place one or two levels below their official grade level.

 Primary Mathematics 1A and 1B

 The text stresses conceptual understanding over math-fact drill at this level.
-(Drill suggestions are given in the guides, but you might want to provide opportunity for more practice with math facts using other resources.)
+Drill suggestions are given in the guides, but you might want to provide opportunities for more practice with math facts using other resources.
 Practical applications are used in lesson presentation and word problems.
 In addition to the arithmetic operations, this first level teaches ordinal numbers, shapes, measurement, time telling, money, and graphs.

 Primary Mathematics 2A and 2B